B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/NSStats.rst

-    -m, --mode                  (Required) The process can retrieve the list of species ("species" option) in the Chewie-NS or the list of schemas for a species ("schemas" option) (default: None).
+    -m, --mode                  (Required) The process can retrieve the list of species ("species" option) in the Chewie-NS or the list of schemas for a species ("schemas" option).

-    --sp, --species-id          (Optional) The integer identifier of a species in the Chewie-NS (default: None).
+    --sp, --species-id          (Optional) The integer identifier of a species in Chewie-NS (default: None).

-    --sc, --schema-id           (Optional) The integer identifier of a schema in the Chewie- NS (default: None).
+    --sc, --schema-id           (Optional) The integer identifier of a schema in Chewie- NS (default: None).

-    --ns, --nomenclature-server (Optional) The base URL for the Nomenclature Server.
+    --ns, --nomenclature-server (Optional) The base URL for the Chewie-NS instance.
 The default value, "main", will establish a connection to "https://chewbbaca.online/", "tutorial" to "https://tutorial.chewbbaca.online/" and "local" to
                                 "http://127.0.0.1:5000/NS/api/" (localhost).
 Users may also provide